 Better body structure and shape:

 For individuals who look for a better body shape with weight training, a protein found in food can be significant.
-Protein-packed food items such as milk, meat, egg, etc can get you enough nutrition for proper muscle construct.
+Protein-packed food items such as milk, meat, egg, Etc can get you enough nutrition for proper muscle construct.

-Several food items such as carrots, milk, yogurt, nuts, green tea, etc help bring down the stress level in your body.
+Food items such as carrots, milk, yogurt, nuts, green tea, etc help bring down the stress level in your body.
 So food items can be very essential when it comes to balancing the crucial requirements of the body for survival.

 Essentially, your body breaks down all you eat and absorbs the nutrients present in the food.
 These important nutrients include:

 The carbohydrates consumed by you turn into absorbable blood sugar.
-The more you consume carbohydrates, the higher your levels of blood sugar.
+The more you consume carbohydrates, the higher are our levels of blood sugar.
 Carbohydrates that are in the liquid form tend to be consumed easily as compared to the solids.
 This is why drinking soda leads to a faster rise in the blood sugar level as opposed to chomping down a pizza slice.
 So, if you have been experiencing type 2 diabetes symptoms, it is advised that you stick to natural solid food items as opposed to processed drinks and food items.

 How Food Affects Blood Sugar Levels?